RituPande/DQL-TSC/README.md

 ## 2. Deep Q-learning
 Deep Q-learning is a reinforcement learning algorithm which uses a Deep Neural Network (DNN) with Q-learning.
 In this section we provide basics of reinforcement learning, Q-learning and Deep Q-learning algorithms.
 Reinforcement learning algorithms are a class of machine learning algorithms where an agent learns how to behave in an environment by performing actions and receiving rewards corresponding to their actions.
 The goal of the agent is to maximize the expected future rewards.
 The set of all possible states of the environment is called state-space and the set of all actions an agent can perform on the environment is called action-space.
 The state of the environment, the action taken and the reward received at any time t are denoted by S<sub>t</sub> , A<sub>t</sub> and R<sub>t</sub> respectively.
 The Q-Learning algorithm works by learning the maximum expected future reward on taking any action in any given environment state, called Q-value.
-Q-value for a state-action pair at time-step t, Q(S<sub>t</sub>,A<sub>t</sub>)  is defined as the expected future reward on taking action A_t in state S_t at time-step t.
+Q-value for a state-action pair at time-step t, Q(S<sub>t</sub>,A<sub>t</sub>)  is defined as the expected future reward on taking action A<sub>t</sub> in state S<sub>t</sub> at time-step t.

 Q(S<sub>t</sub>,A<sub>t</sub>)=E[R<sub>t+1</sub>+γR<sub>t+2</sub>+ γ<sup>2</sup> R<sub>t+3</sub>+ γ<sup>3</sup> R<sub>t+4</sub>+⋯] | (S<sub>t</sub>,A<sub>t</sub>)
 where  γ is the discount factor, such that, 0<γ≤1 .
 It ensures greater significance to immediate rewards as opposed to those far off in the future.